Direct Imaging of Hydrogen-Driven Dislocation and Strain Field Evolution in a Stainless Steel Grain: Experimental Section

 \textbf{Acknowledgements} F.H. thanks Thomas D. Swinburne and Max Boleininger for insightful comments.
 D.Y., G.H., and F.H. acknowledge funding from the European Research Council under the European Union's Horizon 2020 research and innovation programme (grant agreement No 714697).
 K.S. acknowledges funding from the General Sir John Monash Foundation.
 A.M. acknowledges funding from EDF (Électricité de France).
 Work at Brookhaven National Laboratory was supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, under Contract No. DESC0012704.
+This research used the Materials Synthesis and Characterization Facility of the Center for Functional Nanomaterials (CFN), which is a U.S. Department of Energy Office of Science User Facility, at Brookhaven National Laboratory under Contract No. DE-SC0012704.
+Experiments were performed at the Advanced Photon Source, a US Department of Energy (DOE) Office of Science User Facility operated for the DOE Office of Science by Argonne National Laboratory under Contract No. DE-AC02-06CH11357.
 Work performed at UCL was supported by EPSRC.
 The authors acknowledge the use of the Advanced Research Computing (ARC) facility at the University of Oxford \cite{Richards2015}.
-Experiments were performed at the Advanced Photon Source, a US Department of Energy (DOE) Office of Science User Facility operated for the DOE Office of Science by Argonne National Laboratory under Contract No. DE-AC02-06CH11357.

 \textbf{Conflict of Interest} There are no competing interests to declare.